nikolalsvk/blog/content/blog/a-guide-to-service-workers/index.md

 ## Service Workers versus other workers

-Now that we got an understanding of Service Workers, we can look over other types of Workers and how they differ from each other.
-Let's start with how similar Workers and Service Workers are.
+Now that we got an understanding of Service Workers, we can look over other types of Web Workers and how they differ from each other.
+Let's start with how similar Web Workers and Service Workers are.

-Workers and service workers are two different types of workers available to websites in the browser.
+Web Workers and Service Workers are two different types of background scripts available to websites in the browser.
 They have some things in common:

-- They both run in a secondary thread without blocking the main JavaScript thread and the user interface.
+- They both run in a different thread without blocking the main JavaScript thread and the user interface.
 - They can't interact with the DOM directly, and they have limited access to browser APIs.
-- You can think of Service Workers as a specialized version of a classic Worker.
+- They both are Web Workers.
+But Service Workers are just a specialized version of Web Workers.

 And the differences between them:

 - As we mentioned before, service workers allow you to intercept network requests (via the [fetch](https://developer.mozilla.org/docs/Web/API/FetchEvent) event) and to listen for Push API events in the background (via the [push](https://developer.mozilla.org/docs/Web/API/PushEvent) event).
 Web Workers can't do that.
 - A page can spawn multiple web workers, but only one service worker controls all the active tabs under the scope it was registered with.
 - The lifespan of the web worker is tightly coupled to the tab it belongs to, while the service worker's lifecycle is independent of it.
 When you close the tab where a web worker is running will terminate it.
 A service worker can continue running in the background, even when the site that registered it doesn't have any active tabs open.
 - Service workers only run over HTTPS for security reasons.
 Being able to modify network requests, they are wide open to man-in-the-middle attacks, which is why they are only allowed on secure connections.
 In Firefox, Service Worker APIs are also hidden and cannot be used when the user is in private browsing mode.
+There's an [open bug](mozilla.org/show_bug.cgi?id=1320796) for that if you want to track it.

 There are also [Shared Workers](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).
 They are workers that can be utilized by multiple scripts running in different windows, IFrames, and similar, as long as they are in the same domain as the worker.
 The scripts must communicate via an active port, so they are more complex than the standard workers or service workers.

+Besides these, you can also utilize [Worklets](https://developer.mozilla.org/en-US/docs/Web/API/Worklet).
+A Worklet interface is a lightweight version of Web Workers and gives developers access to low-level parts of the rendering pipeline.
+They can be used to run JavaScript and WebAssembly code to do graphics rendering or audio processing where high performance is required.

 ## Summing up